 Guiding special education across the nation is the Individuals with Disabilities Education Act (IDEA), which is federal legislation that governs how special education students are handled in schools.
 The law states that students must be placed in the least restrictive environment that will meet their individual needs.
 It also states that special education students are held to the same behavior standards and disciplinary structure of the other students in the school, including suspensions and expulsions.
 In situations where a special education student faces disciplinary measures, the IEP may be reassessed and revised as necessary after the discipline is complete.

-The Families and Advocates Partnership for Education also cites statistics that show vocational education can lead to better jobs and higher pay.
+The Families and Advocates Partnership for Education also cite statistics that show vocational education can lead to better jobs and higher pay.
 Evidence also suggests that vocational training leads to higher productivity and job stability.
-With the technical sector growing by leaps and bounds, vocational education appears to fit a very real niche in today’s marketplace.
+With the technology sector growing by leaps and bounds, vocational education appears to fit a very real niche in today’s marketplace.

 Finding the right school for your child sometimes involves thinking outside the box.
 By taking some of these schools into consideration, you can rest assured your child will find the best fit for his academic needs.